-Noah received a BA in Film & Media Arts from Temple University in 2017, focusing on cinematography and animation.
+Noah received a BA in Film & Media Arts from Temple University, focusing on cinematography and animation.
 He has since applied this knowledge of image composition and lighting to his lifelong proclivity for visual artwork, which he produces on a commission basis, supported by word-of-mouth promotion within the artistic communities of Philadelphia and Los Angeles.
 His professional work extends across many mediums, from traditional paintings to digital animation.

 Funches, acrylic on 9x12" canvas, 2018.